thurstonsand/scala-cass/README.md

   val clazz = classOf[From] // just the Class of From.
-If you know a way to specify this inside the trait, let me know def f2t(f: From): Either[Throwable, T] = Right(new org.joda.time.Instant(f)) // failable conversion between From and T def extract(r: Row, name: String): From = r getTimestamp name // how to get an instance of From from Cassandra }
+If you know a way to specify this inside the trait, let me know def f2t(f: From): Either[Throwable, T] = Right(new org.joda.time.Instant(f)) // failable conversion between From and T def extract(r: Row, name: String): From = r getTimestamp name // how to get an instance of From from Cassandra def tupleExtract(tup: TupleValue, pos: Int): From = tup getTimestamp pos // how to get an instance of From from a Cassandra TupleValue
+}
 val r: Row = _ // some row
 r.as[org.joda.time.Instant]("mytimestamp") // reads from a timestamp

 implicit val iEncoder = new CassFormatEncoder[org.joda.time.Instant] {
-  type To = java.util.Date // describes the type of the value needed for the Java driver val cassType = "timestamp" // the Cassandra data type def encode(t: org.joda.time.Instant): Either[Throwable, To] = Right(new java.util.Date(i.getMillis)) // can't fail
+  type To = java.util.Date // describes the type of the value needed for the Java driver val cassDataType = com.datastax.driver.core.DataType.timestamp // the Cassandra data type def encode(t: org.joda.time.Instant): Either[Throwable, To] = Right(new java.util.Date(i.getMillis)) // can't fail
 }
 case class Person(name: String, birthday: org.joda.time.Instant)